hgducharme/SQL-Basics/basic_select_statements/README.md

 ### The Three Clauses:

 The select statement has three clauses: the `FROM` clause, the `WHERE` clause, and the `SELECT` clause.
-The basic concept is that the `FROM` clause identifies the relation that you want to query over, the condition is used to combine the relations and filter the relations, and the `SELECT` tells you what to return.
+The basic concept is that the `FROM` clause identifies the relation that you want to query over, the 'WHERE' condition is used to combine the relations and filter the relations, and the `SELECT` tells you what to return.

 The syntax looks like this: